Speardrex/Indian-General-Elections-2024-SQL/README.md

 The project uses five main tables:

 1. **Constituencywise Results**: Contains information about constituencywise results.
-   - `Parliament Constituency`: Unique identifier for each constituency.
+   - `Parliament Constituency`: name and the number together of each constituency.
    - `Constituency Name`: Name of the Constituency.
    - `Winning Candidate`: Person who got elected.
    - `Total Votes`: Number of votes gained.